code

 One of the vulnerabilities usually related to Activities is Improper Exportation:

 The AndroidManifest.xml, a default file in Android applications, contains information and specifications about the different components of the application, including the Activities.
-Among several specifications, there is the option to mention if the Activity will be exported, which means other applications can access it.
-When configuring a sensitive Activity with exported=true, the application can be manipulated by accessing the sensitive Activity directly without passing via any application validation.
+Among several specifications, the option exists to mark an Activity as exported, allowing access from other applications.
+When a sensitive Activity is configured with exported=true, it can be accessed directly without going through application validation, leaving it open to manipulation.
 This vulnerability can be more common in old applications (API level 17 and above) where the default value of the exported parameter will be true if not mentioned in specific.

-In the following scenario, a login screen is supposed to validate the users’ credentials before proceeding to the next step.
+In the following scenario, user credentials are expected to be validated by the login screen before proceeding to the next step.

 Login Screen Requires Credentials